02 Jun 10 fun things to do in Hanoi, Vietnam

 -> Kindly remember that it´s a real train, and it will and cannot stop for you!
 Find a spot at the side of the track and let it pass by you without putting yourself in danger.
 Don’t be stupid and stay in the middle of the track for as long as possible – it´s really not worth the photo.

-Let’s admit it, it has now made it into your must see list.
+To sum up, let’s start admitting that some of these activities has now made it into your must see list.
 Have fun enjoying the quirky Hanoi Street for yourself 🙂